-This section introduces a measurement to characterize code ownership.
-The straightforward approach is to checkout all file versions ever committed to the CVS repository and computing the ownership from diff information between each subsequent revisions f{n-1} and f_n .
-But from an implementation point of view this is not feasible, because we need a solution that scales and provides fast results.
-Thus we show how an accurate estimation of code ownership can be recovered from CVS log information solely.
+The straightforward approach is to checkout all file versions ever committed to the versioning repository and to compute the code ownership from diff information between each subsequent revisions f{n-1} and f_n .
+From an implementation point of view this implies the transfer of large amounts of data over the network, and long computations.